Lenders-Cooperative/django-error-reporting/README.md

 A dictionary of headers to convert to event tags in the format of `{<tag name>: <META name>}` where `<META name>` is the key acccepted by [`request.META`](https://docs.djangoproject.com/en/4.0/ref/request-response/#django.http.HttpRequest.META).

-In general, it would be preferable to set these tags via ddtrace's [`DD_TRACE_HEADER_TAGS`](https://ddtrace.readthedocs.io/en/stable/configuration.html) environment variable.

 Defaults to `None`.